kebuss/Alternative-Data-Accounting-Research/README.md

 # Alternative-Data-Accounting-Research

-This repository is my introduction to Github and contains scripts to gather alternative data, compared to the conventional data provider like compustat or crsp.
+This repository is my introduction to Github and contains some scripts to gather alternative data, compared to the conventional data provider like compustat or crsp.
 I hope these scripts help (junior) researcher to pursue research questions and other interested readers.

 ## Table of Contents